djlucas/mkinitramfs/README.md

   DATADIR: This is the root directory for the "modules" and "init" files.

-  hooks: This is a list of mkinitcpio modules that will be included (without file extensions).
-The modules will be imported in the order they are listed.
-This defaults to the udev, elogind, and ucode modules.
+  hooks: This is a list of mkinitcpio hooks that will be included (without file extensions).
+The hooks will be imported in the order they are listed.
+This defaults to the udev, elogind, kmods, and ucode modules.

   firmware: This determines what firmware files are included and is releative to the /lib/firmware path.
 The special keyword "autodetect"